skitzoid/Box2D-MT/README.md

 world.Step(timeStep, velocityIterations, positionIterations, executor);
 ```

-Box2D-MT comes with a thread pool task executor, but you could use your
+Box2D-MT comes with a thread pool task executor, but you could use your game
-game engine's thread pool instead by implementing b2TaskExecutor.
+engine's thread pool instead by implementing b2TaskExecutor.

+Spawning worker threads is relatively expensive so you should reuse the same
+executor across steps.

 ### Multithreaded Callbacks